About Gregory Everett Link to heading

 How I Got Here Link to heading

-What Drives My Research Link to heading
+What Drives My Work Link to heading

 What fascinates me most is how football clubs make decisions.
 They’re dealing with millions of pounds worth of player assets, trying to balance performance with injury risk, and often working with incomplete information.
 It’s precisely the sort of messy, high-stakes problem that AI should be helping with.